Afroman sued by law enforcement officers who raided his home

 The footage shows the faces of the seven plaintiffs, according to the lawsuit.

-The complaint says Foreman also “created dozens of videos and images of Plaintiffs’ personas and posted them on various social media platforms including Facebook, YouTube, Snapchat, TikTok and Instagram.”
+The complaint says Foreman also “created dozens of videos and images of Plaintiffs’ personas and posted them on various social media platforms including Facebook, YouTube, Snap Chat, TicTok and Instagram.”

 The complaint specifically cites seven Instagram posts, all of which have since been deleted.